bnodnarb/AIRMF/_posts/map/01-01-01-intended-purpose.md

 * Maintain awareness of industry, technical, and applicable legal standards.
 * Collaboratively consider intended AI system design tasks along with unanticipated purposes.
 * Determine the user and organizational requirements, including business and technical requirements.
-* Define the AI system context of use, including:
+* Determine and delineate the expected and acceptable AI system context of use, including:
     * operational environment
     * impacts to individuals, groups, communities, organizations, and society
     * user characteristics and tasks